Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Delhi.

-"I have nothing else to do" he mutters looking away …….
-In every corner of his bleak world.
+“I have nothing else to do,” he mutters, looking away.

-When the author asked Saheb why he used to search in garbage dumps, his reply was- that he did not have any other work to do.
+When the author asked Saheb why he used to search in garbage dumps, his reply was that he did not have any other work to do.
 Listening to this, the narrator suggested him to go to school.
 But the next moment she realised that her advice was hollow because he could not go to school as he must work for the survival of himself as well as his family.
-Saheb however replied that there was no school in his locality.
+Saheb, however, replied that there was no school in his locality.
 This once again highlights the condition of the deprived section of society.

 Q. Which word in the passage means the same as ‘empty /meaningless’?